Lebanon judge freezes assets of five banks and members of their boards - document | Law-Order

 Lebanon judge freezes assets of five banks and members of their boards - document

+Bank of Beirut, Bank Audi and SGBL did not immediately respond to requests for comment.
+Judge Ghada Aoun on Thursday issued travel bans against the heads of the boards of the five Lebanese banks as a precautionary measure while she carried out her probe, she told Reuters.

-A Lebanese judge has moved to freeze the assets of five banks and members of their boards, a judicial document showed on Monday.
+A Lebanese judge froze the assets of five top banks and members of their boards while she investigates transactions they undertook with the country's central bank, a judicial document showed on Monday.

+The asset freeze against Bank of Beirut, Bank Audi, SGBL, Blom Bank and Bankmed applies to properties, vehicles and shares in companies owned by the banks or the members of their boards.
+She has not charged any of the parties mentioned with any crime.

+Raya Hassan, chairman of the board of Bank Med, declined to comment, as did Blom Bank chairman Saad Azhari.
+Bank of Beirut, Bank Audi and SGBL did not immediately respond to requests for comment.

-A Lebanese prosecutor on Thursday issued travel bans against the heads of the boards of five Lebanese banks, the prosecutor told Reuters.
+Judge Ghada Aoun on Thursday issued travel bans against the heads of the boards of the five Lebanese banks as a precautionary measure while she carried out her probe, she told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)